 Once again, we find ourselves in the same predicament as Bill Murray in the 1993 movie, Groundhog’s Day–waking up every morning to discover that it’s still February 2, and that he’s done nothing to change any of the behaviors that have messed up his life.

-The difference this year was that a series of catastrophic forest fires smothered most of the state in clouds of smoke for a solid week in September 2020.
+Since our first groundhog day commentary there have been a series of catastrophic forest fires smothered most of the state in clouds of smoke for a solid week in September 2020.
 The fires destroyed hundreds of thousands of acres of forest, forced tens of thousands of Oregonians to evacuate their homes, destroyed hundreds of homes and businesses.
 Having experienced it first hand, it was an apocalyptic scene.

 Bottom line: the state is failing to meet its legislatively adopted greenhouse gas reduction goals.
 The state had set an interim target of reducing emissions by a very modest 10 percent from 1990 levels by 2020.
-The final 2020 data aren’t in yet, but it’s clear that the state will fail to meet that goal, and not by a little, but by a lot—26 percent to be exact—according to the commision:
+The final 2020 data aren’t in yet, but it’s clear that the state will fail to meet that goal, and not by a little, but by a lot—26 percent to be exact—according to the commission:

 While Oregon met the 2010 emissions reduction goal established in 2007, we are highly unlikely to meet the 2020 goal.
 Preliminary 2019 sector-based emissions data and GHG emissions projections indicate that Oregon’s 2020 emissions are likely to exceed the State’s 2020 emissions reduction goal by approximately 26 percent or 13.4 million metric tons of CO2e, erasing most of the gains we had made between 2010 and 2014.